EPCCed/eidf-docs/docs/services/gitlab/quickstart.md

 To clone a repository using git over SSH, click on the "Code" button to get the git+ssh URL.
 You will need to have added an SSH key to your account for this method to work.

-For a more complete set of documentation relating to adding and using SSH keys with Gitlab, see the upstream [Gitlab Documentation](https://docs.gitlab.com/user/ssh/)
+For a more complete set of documentation relating to adding and using SSH keys with GitLab, see the upstream [GitLab Documentation](https://docs.gitlab.com/user/ssh/)

 ## CI/CD Examples

-A repository containing some common Gitlab CI/CD configurations and relevant examples is maintained at [Gitlab CI/Cd Examples](https://gitlab.eidf.ac.uk/Liz/cicd-examples)
+A repository containing some common GitLab CI/CD configurations and relevant examples is maintained at [GitLab CI/CD Examples](https://gitlab.eidf.ac.uk/Liz/cicd-examples)

-## Building a Container Image with Gitlab CI/CD
+## Building a Container Image with GitLab CI/CD

-Automation of building of container images is possible using Gitlab CI/CD in the default Gitlab Instance runner
+Automation of building of container images is possible using GitLab CI/CD in the default GitLab Instance runner

 Images can be built from a docker file using [BuildKit](https://docs.docker.com/build/buildkit/).
 This requires users do the following: